gopyc-code/librevk-legacy/README.md

 # librevklegacy
 A single-file Python bot for browsing VK communities directly within Telegram.
+This project is a legacy of an earlier one developed in 2021.